-- Beginner kits with prefabricated fin assemblies and pre-finished rockets requiring no painting are not acceptable and will be disqualified. - Plastic snap together fins and prefabricated fin assemblies that do not require fin alignment are not acceptable and will be disqualified. - Rocket made from a kit, without pre-assembled fin units.
+- Beginner kits with prefabricated fin assemblies and pre-finished rockets requiring no painting are not acceptable and will be disqualified. - Plastic snap together fins and prefabricated fin assemblies that do not require fin alignment are not acceptable and will be disqualified.

+Ages 7-8

+- Rocket made from "beginners kit".
+Include plans.
+Rockets in this class may have pre-assembled fin units (plastic).
+(This class is for first and second year 4-H members to explore the rocketry project). - Scale Model Rocket made from kit.
+Include plans. - Rocketry Educational Display, Notebook, or Poster Board

+Ages 9-13

+- Rocket made from a kit, without pre-assembled fin units.
 Include plans. - Scale Model Rocket made from a kit.
+Include Plans - Rocketry Educational Display, Notebook, or Poster Board

+Ages 11-13

-Include Plans - Scale Model Rocket designed by exhibitor: not merely a modification of an existing kit.
+- Scale Model Rocket designed by exhibitor: not merely a modification of an existing kit.
 Include original plans and stability testing. - Rocket designed by exhibitor: not merely a modification of an existing kit.
+Include original plans. - Rocketry Educational Display, Notebook, or Poster Board

+Ages 11 and over

+Rocket designed by 2 or more exhibitors: not merely a modification of an existing kit.
+Include original plans.

+Ages 14 and over
-Include original plans. - Rocket designed by 2 or more exhibitors: not merely a modification of an existing kit.
-Include original plans. - (Ages 14 and over) Mid-power rocket made from kit or original design.

-- (Ages 14 and over) High power rocket made from kit or original design. - Educational Poster, Notebook, Display Board (See Educational Exhibit Rules in General Rules)
+- Rocket made from a kit, without pre-assembled fin units.
+Include plans. - Rocket designed by exhibitor: not merely a modification of an existing kit.
+Include original plans. - Scale Model Rocket made from kit.
+Include plans. - Mid-power rocket made from kit or original design. - High power rocket made from kit or original design. - Rocketry Educational Display, Notebook, or Poster Board.